General Purpose Input Output

 Configuring pins on-the-fly

-Some application requires that the configuration of some pins has to been changed during the code execution.
-This is possible since PAL has a specific set of functions to change pins configuration reprogramming their behaviour.
+Some application requires to change the pins configuration during the code execution.
+To do that PAL offers a specific set of functions to change pins configuration reprogramming their behaviour.
 Even in this case there are functions to configure a single pin, a group of pin or the whole port

 Here we have to spend some words about mode.
 PAL is designed to work with many microcontrollers and comes with a set of generic modes which are suitable for every microcontroller.
 These modes are:

 - PAL_MODE_RESET, which represent the after reset state.
-Note that this status is architecture dependent;
+Note that this status is hardware dependent;

 - PAL_MODE_INPUT, which stands for input with no pull-up\down resistors;